l3uddz/plex_autoscan/README.md

 Please take your Docker volume mount paths into account when configuring your config.json and replace all user variables in the following command defined by <> with the correct values accordingly.

+If using the rclone crypt or cache expire/refresh functionality, you will also need to map your rclone.conf into the container and specify the location in plex_autoscan.config

 ```
 docker run -d \
     -p 3468:3468 \